LeBron James reaction to J.R. Smith's flub becomes epic meme

 One person’s pain is another person’s pleasure.

 Social media users were turning LeBron James’ frustrated reaction to his teammate J.R.
-Smith’s error during Game 1 of the NBA Championship on Thursday into internet gold.
+Smith’s mental meltdown during Game 1 of the NBA Championship on Thursday into internet gold.

 James, the Cleveland Cavaliers superstar, was captured throwing up his arms in disbelief when Smith secured the rebound just seconds before the clock ran down, but instead of trying to put a shot up, he dribbled the ball instead.